Sending the murderous mob was the fatal mistake that drove Irish opposition to Britain to new heights.

 Smyth's order marked him for attention from the IRA.
 He subsequently returned to Cork and took lodgings at the Cork & County Club, an Anglo-Irish social club.
-On the evening of 17 July 1920, he was in the smoking room when a six-man IRA team led by Dan "Sandow" O'Donovan entered and allegedly said to him, "Colonel, were not your orders to shoot on sight?
-Well you are in sight now, so prepare."
+On the evening of 17 July 1920, he was in the smoking-room when a six-man IRA team led by Dan "Sandow" O'Donovan entered and allegedly said to him, "Colonel, were not your orders to shoot on sight?
+Well, you are in sight now, so prepare."

 Colonel Smyth jumped to his feet before being riddled with bullets.
 Despite being shot twice in the head, once through the heart and twice through the chest, the Colonel staggered to the passage where he dropped dead.
 He was 34 years old.

 Colonel Gerald Smyth was buried at Banbridge, County Down on 20 July 1920.
 His funeral was followed by a three-day pogrom against local Roman Catholic homes and businesses.
-One Protestant man was shot by the RIC and killed, and three Irish nationalists were convicted of firearms offences.
+One Protestant man was shot by the RIC and killed, and three Irish nationalists were convicted of firearms offenses.

 As was clear from that pogrom in the North bad and all as the Black and Tans were they were not as bad as the Ulster Special Constabulary.